 Playing games is a great way to get used to using the mouse.
 Try playing Solitaire on our People's Network computers or one of the practice exercises on the Seniornet website.

-To learn more about the keyboard, try the short Learn my WayLearn my Way course (no headphones required) or the BBC Webwise course (headphones needed).
+To learn more about the keyboard, try the short Learn my WayLearn my Way course (no headphones required).

 There are more games for mouse and keyboard on the Learn my Way website.

-Many libraries offer help and information to get you started.
-Most of our libraries are UK Online Centres and we offer IT Buddy and staff-led sessions, such as the Learn my Way basics course.
+Most of our libraries offer help and information to get you started.
+Our libraries are UK Online Centres and we offer IT Buddy and staff-led sessions, such as the Learn my Way basics course.
 Contact your local library for details.